 Establishes/ maintains communication between infection control, nursing units and ancillary departments for the purpose of problem solving; utilizes appropriate lines of communication within the department.

-Communicates and interfaces with hospital personnel and medical staff to ensure high-quality patient care.
+Communicates and interfaces with hospital personnel, patients, medical staff, and family members to ensure high-quality patient care.

 Develops and implements educational programs for the organization and department personnel, such as orientation program and ongoing in-service education.

 Develops written standards, policies, and procedures relating to infection control.

 Serves on nursing and hospital committees and assume responsibility for disseminating and communicating information to staff.

 Identifies and evaluates relationship of environmental factors to infection.